π©Ί Screening Section Dr. Meow

 2. Prevent Infection or Risk to Other Cats

-π€§ If symptoms such as sneezing, watery eyes, or weakness are present, your cat may risk infecting other cats in the clinic.
+π€§ If there are symptoms such as sneezing, watery eyes, or weakness, your cat might pose a risk to others in the clinic.

-π¨ Screening allows for separation or immediate action if needed.
+π¨ Screening enables isolation or immediate action if necessary.

 -